-Provider shall participate with the Colorado Access credentialing standards and requirements as set forth in our policies and procedures, and individual Providers shall have a CAQH profile (see below) or, for organizations, submit the Colorado Access Organizational Provider Application and other required attachments, as modified from time to time in accordance with NCQA and Colorado Access standards.
-Provider agrees to voluntarily provide and discloses, as part of the credentialing process, all such documents or materials we request, and recognizes a continuing duty to disclose such information that is relevant to the credentialing process.
-Providers shall not begin to perform contracted services until application has been approved by Colorado Access.
-Provider further warrants and represents that it shall timely supplement the Provider's application for credentials and provide any further information requested by Colorado Access and shall further notify us of any and all actions or events that materially affect the application and/or approval for credentials.
+Provider shall participate with the Colorado Access credentialing standards and requirements as set forth in our policies and procedures, and individual providers shall have a Council for Affordable Quality Healthcare (CAQH) profile (see below) or, for organizations, submit the Colorado Access Organizational Provider Application and other required attachments, as modified from time to time in accordance with NCQA and Colorado Access standards.
+The provider agrees to voluntarily provide and discloses, as part of the credentialing process, all such documents or materials we request, and recognizes a continuing duty to disclose such information that is relevant to the credentialing process.
+Providers shall not begin to perform contracted services until the application has been approved by Colorado Access.
+Provider further warrants and represents that it shall timely supplement the provider's application for credentials and provide any further information requested by Colorado Access and shall further notify us of any and all actions or events that materially affect the application and/or approval for credentials.
 All providers have the right to review information submitted to support their credentialing application, correct erroneous information, and receive the status of their credentialing or recredentialing application, upon request.
+If the Colorado Access Credentialing Committee takes action against a provider for quality reasons, the provider will be offered a formal appeals process by the legal team at legal@coaccess.com.